maxatlas/athenatest/README.md

   - RuntimeError: Calculated padded input size per channel: (1 x 1).
 Kernel size: (2 x 2).
 Kernel size can't be greater than actual input size
   ```
   Setting padding to 2 will fix it, but I haven't figured out why due to time limitation and being not familiar with ConvNext model.
 Adjusting padding automatically will generalize better to wider dataset.
+* ### Better Early Stopping

+  The current early stopping strategy relies solely on accuracy.
+This could be improved after more metrics are introduced.
 * ### More metrics

   For better evaluation and debugging potential, including more metrics and visualization of metrics will definitely improve usability.
-For example, for classification task, precision, recall, accuracy, ROC and AUC can be included and visualized.
+For example, for classification task, precision, recall, f1, accuracy, ROC and AUC can be included.

 * ### Database Integration